 How would you imagine an appropriate method of representing our planet today?

 Radical cartography is the very field of my artistic, activist, and teaching practice.
 I am currently working, together with my students and grassroots activists, on two approaches: the first one dealt with the Mariana dam collapse that happened in 2015—the worst environmental disaster in Brazilian history.
 Several towns were deleted from the map.
-I wanted my Architecture Design Studio students to understand such socio-environmental crime in the wider geographical and historic context of the Anthropocene/Capitalocene.
+I wanted my Architecture Design Studio students to understand such socio-environmental crime in the wider geographical and historical context of the Anthropocene/Capitalocene.
 Some of the results were three amazing maps.
-The first one, entitled “Anthropogenic Networks of Global Disasters,” studied the Mariana’s dam disaster on the macro-scale of extractive capitalism.
-The second one approached the impact of the disaster under the scope of the Planetary Boundaries offered by the Stockholm Resilience Centre.
-The third one, entitled “The Machine of the World,” visualizes the difference of scale between mining infrastructures and human settlements in Bento Rodrigues, the ground zero of the disaster.
-This analysis is accompanied by a very famous poem by Drummnd de Andrade, a Minas Gerais native who wrote about the impact of the mining industry on those same landscapes.
+The first one, entitled “Anthropogenic Networks of Global Disasters,” by Alice Piva, Arthur Chacon, Isadora Queiroga, and Saulo Menezes, studied Mariana’s dam disaster on the macro-scale of extractive capitalism.
+The second one, by Talita Stael, approached the impact of the disaster under the scope of the Planetary Boundaries offered by the Stockholm Resilience Centre.
+The third one, entitled “The Machine of the World,” by Alice Piva, visualizes the difference of scale between mining infrastructures and human settlements in Bento Rodrigues, the ground zero of the disaster.
+This analysis is accompanied by a very famous poem by Drummond de Andrade, a Minas Gerais native who wrote about the impact of the mining industry on those same landscapes.

 An interactive installation by Pablo DeSoto and Román Torre.